2013 Ph.D. Urban Human-Environment Geography, Geographical Sciences & Urban Planning, Arizona State University

 Current Grant Projects

-2018 - 21 USDA Hatch multi-state grant, Engaging Youth of Color in Nature Connections: Barriers, Facilitators, and Best Practices.
-A part of the umbrella grant titled, ‘NE1962: Outdoor Recreation, Parks and Other Green Environments: Understanding Human and Community Benefits and Mechanisms.’
+USDA Hatch multi-state grant (2018-21), Engaging Youth of Color in Nature Connections: Barriers, Facilitators, and Best Practices.
+A part of the grant, ‘NE1962: Outdoor Recreation, Parks and Other Green Environments: Understanding Human and Community Benefits and Mechanisms.’
 Co-PI with Dr. Don Rakow, Cornell University.